ColorlabMD/Prores-BitDepth/README.md

 ffmpeg -i input.mov -pix_fmt rgb48be output_%05d.tiff or for quick check ffmpeg -i input.mov -f framemd5.md5 and check for duplicates.

+In case the encoder had a special case for the entire frame being a single value, I also created files with the top half of the screen having the test values and the bottom half having randomly generated noise.
+This did not have any effect on the results.
+These files are avaible upon request but can not be zipped to fit under the github max file size limit.

 ## Results: